outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - example specific function mapping:

       - godel's incompleteness theorem: 'this statement cannot be proven true'
+        - standardized versions:
+          - 'this statement cannot be defined with a structure of truth'
+          - 'this statement is not subject to truth derivation methods'
+          - 'this statement cannot be structured'
+          - 'this structure cannot be structured'
+          - there is an inherent contradiction given the definitions of these terms
+          - if true (it cant be structured), it cant be a structure
+          - if false (it can be structured), it can be a structure
+          - whether it can or cant be a structure is taken as a variable in this system
+          - in what system would this be a variable of structure? where this structure is 'not guaranteed' but also 'can occur', and both states can occur simultaneously in different system positions or sub-contexts, sub-contexts that may invalidate the host system context
         - alternate version:
           - when a proof (or a definition in general) has to use itself or its definition as a reference to explain itself, it cant explain/define itself
           - this is like a structure that says 'I dont have structure' a statement that contradicts the concept of 'making a statement about its structure' (a structure which involves having a 'connection' between objects, which is a structure, and 'missing' objects, which is also a structure)